pichillilorenzo/JavaScriptEnhancements/CONTRIBUTING.md

 ## Financial contributions

-We also welcome financial contributions in full transparency on our [open collective](https://opencollective.com/javascriptenhancements).
+We also welcome financial contributions in full transparency on our [Open Collective](https://opencollective.com/javascriptenhancements) or using [PayPal](https://www.paypal.me/LorenzoPichilli).
-Anyone can file an expense.
-If the expense makes sense for the development of the community, it will be "merged" in the ledger of our open collective by the core contributors and the person who filed the expense will be reimbursed.

 ## Questions

-If you have any questions, create an [issue](issue) (protip: do a quick search first to see if someone else didn't ask the same question before!).
+If you have any problems, create an [issue](issue) (protip: do a quick search first to see if someone else didn't ask the same question before!).
-You can also reach us at hello@javascriptenhancements.opencollective.com.
+Email me for any questions or doubts about this project on: [pichillilorenzo@gmail.com](mailto:pichillilorenzo@gmail.com)

 ## Credits

 ### Contributors

-Thank you to all the people who have already contributed to javascriptenhancements!
+Thank you to all the people who have already contributed to JavaScript Enhancements!
 <a href="graphs/contributors"><img src="https://opencollective.com/javascriptenhancements/contributors.svg?width=890" /></a>